 Breakfast is the most important meal of the day, giving us the fuel we need to undertake activities such as walking, concentrating and learning.

 Some schools have adopted a targeted offer where the club may be free for targeted families or a universal offer where there is a small charge for all families to access.
-There is no gold standard approach for setting up a breakfast club.
+Details of breakfast club offers can be found on school websites.

 The School Food Plan includes a section on providing food other than lunch; complying with these standards will ensure the school is providing a healthy breakfast club.